 SCREEN: To be uploaded by Authors: Display of Raman signals from water and solution species as the laser moves in the z-direction.

-SCREEN: To be uploaded by Authors: Detection of the glass sample spectrum and marking it as the top side of the sample.
+SCREEN: To be uploaded by Authors: Detection of the glass sample spectrum and marking .

-Move the laser focus further into the z-direction, penetrating more than 50 micrometers into the sample for glass corrosion rate observation [1].
+Move the laser focus further into the z-direction, penetrating more than 30 to 50 micrometers into the sample for glass corrosion rate observation [1].

 Talent adjusting the z-direction focus into the glass sample.